 A maui motorhome is one of the best ways to travel around New Zealand.
 This video has essential information on driving in New Zealand to ensure you have a safe and enjoyable trip.
-It'll give you an overview of our road rules, tips for driving on New Zealand roads and road hazards to watch out for.
-You'll also find some great advice on where to go, where to buy food and places to stay.
+It'll give you an overview of the road rules when driving a campervan, travel tips for driving a campervan on New Zealand roads and motorhome specific road hazards to watch out for.

-Make sure you have a valid licence to drive in New Zealand.
+1. Make sure you have a valid licence to drive in New Zealand

 If you have a foreign licence in a language other than English, please ensure it is current and appropriate for a full size motor vehicle (not restricted or learner) and you must also present an accredited English translation.The translation must be provided by a NZ Transport Agency authorised translation service or a diplomatic representative at a high commission, embassy or consulate, or the authority that issued your overseas licence (an International Driving Permit may be acceptable as a translation if in English).
 We can arrange a translation for you at the branch but it will cost you NZ$58 and will create delays with your pick-up process.
 To find an authorised translation service click here.

-Be prepared, take the quiz – essential tourist driving theory
+2. Be prepared, take the quiz – essential NZ driving theory

 Hiring a car or campervan for your New Zealand holiday?
 Familiarise yourself with our Road Code rules by taking the quiz below.
 The questions are designed to help tourists stay safe while travelling in New Zealand.